Three-coloring triangle-free graphs on surfaces V. Coloring planar graphs with distant anomalies: Colorings of quadrangulations of a cylinder

-\begin{proposition} \mylabel{wsum0} Let $G$ be a graph drawn in an orientable surface in such a way that every face is bounded by a cycle, and let $\phi:V(G)\to\{1,2,3\}$ be a $3$-coloring.
-Then the sum of the winding numbers of all the face boundaries of $G$ is zero. \end{proposition}
+\begin{proposition} \mylabel{wsum0} Let $G$ be a plane graph such that every face of $G$ is bounded by a cycle, and let $\varphi:V(G)\to\{1,2,3\}$ be a $3$-coloring of $G$.
+Then the sum of the winding numbers of all the faces of $G$ is zero. \end{proposition}

 \begin{proposition} \mylabel{wC4} The winding number of every $3$-coloring on a cycle of length four is zero. \end{proposition}